KaueFSoares/exitus-admin-web/README.md

 ## Introduction

-The Exitus platform is a solution developed to simplify and enhance access control for students and staff at IFSUL Campus Sapiranga.
-With a variety of features including student and guardian management, detailed entry and exit records, administrator authentication, and early exit scheduling, this platform is designed to ensure security and convenience.
+The Exitus platform is a solution developed to simplify and enhance access control for students and employees at IFSUL Campus Sapiranga.
+With a variety of features including student and responsible management, detailed entry and exit records, administrator authentication, and early exit scheduling, this platform is designed to ensure security, agility and convenience.

 ## Key Features